Can an Illegal Immigrant Get Married in the UK?

 As such, the marriage of a former illegal immigrant is very likely to attract the attention of the Home Office.
 That said, if you are investigated, as long as your planned marriage is entirely honest and genuine, and you prepared for the sham marriage investigation process, you have every reason to be successful.

 Getting married in the UK as an illegal immigrant requires careful consideration.
-It is essential to seek expert legal advice from the outset before you make any plans.
+It is essential to seek expert legal advice from an immigration lawyer from the outset before you make any plans.
 While the path ahead may be full of uncertainty, with the right advice, you may have a strong chance of success.

 Related Article: Top Tips for Mastering the Spouse Visa Interview